dyakonoff/cuba-validation/README.md

     - `Default` and `ServiceParametersChecks` - for method parameters
     - `Default` and `ServiceResultChecks` - for method return value
     - As for [constraint group](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_constraint_groups) `RestApiChecks`, it could be used for those validations that must be checked only when instance is passed to REST-API.
+    - It's also possible to mark the whole class / interface with `@Validated` annotation to say CUBA that it needs to run bean validations for all methods and their input parameters and return values.
 2. [`@RequiredView` annotation](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_cuba_annotations) could be used to ensure that input parameters of a method have fields that corresponding to the specified [view](https://doc.cuba-platform.com/manual-6.9/views.html).
     - `@RequiredView` validates that the validated Entity has **at least** those fields loaded that are required by the view.
 It doesn't fire an error if the Entity has extra fields loaded.
     - This annotation works with entity objects and their collections.